-When one gets a child-free weekend in Georgetown and wants to show an old friend the best Malaysia has to offer, one logs onto Tripadvisor and only looks at the top, right?
-That’s at least how I found myself jestsetting to Georgetown for a quick getaway and ubering my way from the airport to Seven Terraces Hotel.
+When one gets a child-free weekend in Georgetown and wants to show an old friend the best Malaysia has to offer, one logs onto Tripadvisor and only looks at the top results for a boutique hotel in Penang, right?
+That’s at least how I found myself jestsetting to George Town for a quick getaway and ubering my way from the airport to Seven Terraces Hotel.

-As I step through the heavy doors into the leafy courtyard, it’s like stepping back in time.
+As I walk through the heavy doors of Seven Terraces into the leafy courtyard, it’s like stepping back in time.
 The building itself is beautifully restored and adapted to modern day.
 The rooms are located along long walkways along the building with huge louvered doors in front of the windows.

 The rooms are furnished with antiques and the high ceilings give impression of more space.
-Our room was actually ridiculously spacious with a living area and a TV up on the loft.
+Our room was actually ridiculously spacious with a living area and a TV up in the loft.

-We didn’t manage to eat at the famous Kebaya restaurant, also ranked the first in George Town, for it was closed for a private function.
+We didn’t manage to eat at the famous Kebaya restaurant of Seven Terraces, also ranked the first in George Town, for it was closed for a private function.
 But we did enjoy the breakfast, made to order with a cold pressed juice and beautiful coffee.
 We followed the manager’s recommendations for eating out and were not disappointed.

 We thought we would need a pool after walking around in the heat of George Town but ended up not using it.
 The pool is quite small and situated right by the bar/lounge.
 It makes for a nice back drop for some cool drinks, of course.

-Check the prices for rooms in Penang here and do book through our links – thank you!
+Check the prices for rooms in Penang here!